-You can replace the lamp while the projector is mounted to the ceiling, if necessary.
+You can replace the lamp while the projector is mounted on the wall or ceiling.

 - 1. Turn off the projector and unplug the power cord. - 2.
-Allow the projector lamp to cool down for at least one hour. - 3.
-Use the screwdriver included with the replacement lamp to loosen the screw securing the lamp cover.
+Allow the projector lamp to cool down for at least one hour.

 Warning: If the lamp is broken, glass fragments may be loose inside the lamp chamber.
 Be careful removing any broken glass to avoid injury.
+If the projector is mounted on the wall or ceiling, stand to the side in case the lamp is broken.